-- (i) In the event of an Alert I, II, III, or IV, notification from the ATCT, ARFF will immediately respond to the emergency/disaster site and assess the situation. - (ii) Depending on the specific disaster/emergency, ARFF can assist with the alert and warning process to mutual aid.
+- (i) In the event of an Alert I, II, or III, notification from the ATCT, ARFF will immediately respond to the emergency/disaster site and assess the situation. - (ii) Depending on the specific disaster/emergency, ARFF can assist with the alert and warning process to mutual aid.